Haakjvork/musicbee-sync-lastfm-playcount/README.md

 **Query recent tracks on startup**.
 When MusicBee starts, queries all recent tracks.

 **Update when**.
 You can choose to update the playcount when its different or just when LastFm value is higher.

+# Difference with the default MusicBee LastFm plugin

+MusicBee's default plugin queries all your track history and then recounts your scrobbles with the same artist, title and album. **The main goal of this plugin is to ignore the album name and just sum playcounts by "artist" and "track title"**.
+It also checks other fields ("album artist" and "sort title") while applying string normalization (see next point).

 ## Example about normalization